OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

 Sample 3 - Scripted SQL
 =======================

-This sample demonstrates creating a new CustomScriptedSQL connector, using the custom-scripted-connector-bundler-4.0.0-SNAPSHOT.jar that is included in the tools directory of the OpenIDM zip file.
+This sample demonstrates creating a new custom scriptedSQL connector, using the custom-scripted-connector-bundler-4.0.0-SNAPSHOT.jar that is included in the tools directory of the OpenIDM zip file.
 The sample relies on the new custom connector that you will create with the connector bundler.
 It provides an